wswen/Energitic-project-1/README.md

 This contribution significantly enhances the robust and reliable monitoring of battery health within renewable energy systems, underscoring the potential impact of our approach in addressing current challenges in the field.

 ## Introduction
-This repo contains code for the paper A Dual Approach for SOH Prediction and Event Detection
+This repo contains code for the paper: A Dual Approach for SOH Prediction and Event Detection
 ```latex
 @article{slimane2024,
   title={A Dual Approach for SOH Prediction and Event Detection},